maryann-xu/stats220/README.md

 Feel free to follow, or watch this repository.

 I am studying:
-*BSc in Applied Statistics and Psychology at the University of Auckland*
+*BSc in Applied Statistics and Psychology at the University of Auckland.*